Dominic Smith Player Props: Nationals vs. Cubs

 Dominic Smith At The Plate

-- Smith is batting .255 with two doubles, a home run and 10 walks.
+- Smith is hitting .248 with two doubles, a home run and 10 walks.

-- Smith will look to extend his four-game hitting streak.
-He's batting .350 with one homer in his last games.

 - In four games this season, Smith has picked up an RBI, with more than one RBI once.

-- In 10 of 26 games this year, he has scored, including multiple runs once.
+- In 10 of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.